brigaldies/machine-learning-by-example/README.md

 The example in the `single-variable-polynomial-regression` Jupyter notebook provides a polynomial regression with a single input
 (aka, dependent, predictor, or feature) variable.

+### Multi-Variable Polynomial Regression

+The example in the `multiple-variable-polynomial-regression` Jupyter notebook provides a polynomial regression with multiple input
+(aka, dependent, predictor, or feature) variables.